static-frame/static-frame/doc/source/articles/upgrade.rst

+Ten Reasons StaticFrame Might Lure You Away from Pandas

+Ten Reasons to Try StaticFrame

+Ten Reasons to Upgrade from Pandas to StaticFrame

+Ten Ways StaticFrame can Improve your Pandas Code

+Ten Reasons to Start Using StaticFrame for Your Next Pandas Project

 Ten Tips for Transitioning from Pandas to StaticFrame

 ====================================================================

 Complex Pandas applications can produce Python code that is hard to maintain and error prone.
-This happens because Pandas provides many ways to do the same thing, has inconsistencies in its interfaces, and broadly supports in-place mutation.
+This happens because Pandas provides many ways to do the same thing, has inconsistent interfaces, and broadly supports in-place mutation.
 For those coming from Pandas, StaticFrame offers a more consistent interface and reduces opportunities for error.
-This article provides ten tips for Pandas users to get up-to-speed with StaticFrame.
+This article offers ten reasons to give StaticFrame a try.

 Why StaticFrame